-How the scope of our audit addressed the key audit matter

-- We obtained management's assessment of the net realisable value of properties developed for sale, selecting a sample on which to perform detailed testing.
-Samples were chosen from the population of items that represented both developments under construction as well as completed developments at vear end: - For a sample of expected proceeds, we agree the amounts involved to supporting documentation or compared the expected proceeds to similar developments in the same locality; - For a sample of properties under development, we obtained details of the expected costs to complete from the scheme budget for that development and agreed the budgeted contracted cost of the development to the latest contract documentation.
-We compared the incurred expenditure to the estimated amount to ensure that the cost to complete estimate reflects actual costs. - For properties sold subsequent to year end, we traced to the sales proceeds and compared to the carrying value as at year end to ensure NRV is not below Cost - We also assessed the accuracy of cost forecasting by looking at outturn costs compared to budget on schemes that completed in the year.
+Key audit matter How the scope of our audit addressed the key audit matter The recoverable amount of property developed for sale is materially misstated As explained in the note 16 accounting policies, shared ownership properties, are measured at the lower of cost and net realisable value resulting in an amount recognised in the balance sheet of £41,008,000.
+For completed properties at the balance sheet date, an assessment is needed of an estimated selling price.
+For properties in development at the balance sheet date, an assessment is needed of an anticipated selling price and a determination for the expected costs to complete.
+Due to the volume of property developed for sale (both complete and under construction) and the inherent estimation uncertainty in determining both sales proceeds and costs to complete we considered there to be a significant risk that the carrying amount of properties developed for sale is misstated and was therefore a key audit matter.
+Our responses included the following: We obtained management's assessment of the net realisable value of properties developed for sale, selecting a sample on which to perform detailed testing.
+Samples were chosen from the population of items that represented both developments under construction as well as completed developments at year end; For a sample of expected proceeds, we agree the amounts involved to supporting documentation or compared the expected proceeds to similar development, we obtained details of the expected costs to complete from the scheme budget for that development and agreed the budgeted contracted cost of the development to the latest contract documentation.
+We compared the incurred expenditure to the estimated amount to ensure that the cost to complete estimate reflects actual costs.
+For properties sold subsequent to year end, we traced to the sales proceeds and compared to the carrying value as at year end to ensure net realisable value is not below Cost.
+We also assessed the accuracy of cost forecasting by looking at outturn costs compared to budget on schemes that completed in the year.